 But what about the platforms themselves?
 What can online games and social networks do to prevent cyberbullying from happening in the first place?
 And how can community managers play their part?

-In honor of #StopCyberbullyingDay 2018 and our official support of the event, today we are sharing our top three techniques that community managers can implement to stop cyberbullying and abuse in their communities.
+In honour of #StopCyberbullyingDay 2018 and our official support of the event, today we are sharing our top three techniques that community managers can implement to stop cyberbullying and abuse in their communities.

 Clear community standards are the building blocks of a healthy community.
-Sure, they won’t automatically prevent users from engaging in toxic or disruptive behavior, but they do set language and behavior expectations up front.
+Sure, they won’t automatically prevent users from engaging in toxic or disruptive behaviour , but they go a long way in setting language and behaviour expectations up front.

-Don’t just include what not to do — include what to do!
+Don’t just include what not to do — include tips for what you would like your users to do, as well.
 Want the community to encourage and support each other?
 Tell them!

 Once community standards are clearly communicated, community managers need a method to filter, escalate, and review abusive content.